LET OUR VIRGINIA CAR ACCIDENT ATTORNEYS HELP YOU MOVE FORWARD

-After you file the complaint, you must serve a copy of it on the defendant.
+After you file the complaint, you must serve a copy of it to the defendant.
 This means giving them a copy of the document to notice what is happening in the case and start preparing their defense.

 The defendant will likely file a response to your complaint, known as an answer.
 In their reply, they will deny or admit the allegations made in your complaint and may also raise defenses to try and avoid being held liable.

 After the pleadings are filed, the parties will engage in discovery.
-This is a process where each side requests and responds to written questions (called interrogatories), asks for documents to be produced, and requests to take depositions of the parties and witnesses.
+This is a process where each side requests and response to written questions (called interrogatories), asks for documents to be produced, and requests to take depositions of the parties and witnesses.